Particular/docs.particular.net/samples/pubsub/sample.md

 ## Creating and publishing messages

 As the name implies, the "MyPublisher" project is a publisher of event messages.
 It uses the bus framework to send alternatively three different types of messages every time you click Enter in its console window.
-The created message is populated and [published](/nservicebus/messaging/publish-subscribe/) using `Bus.Publish`.
+The created message is populated and [published](/nservicebus/messaging/publish-subscribe/) using `Publish`.

 snippet:PublishLoop